 How to Fix Error Code 0x800704f8 on Windows

 If you’ve encountered error code 0x800704f8 while trying to access a shared network folder, you’re not alone.
-This error is primarily caused by Windows security policies blocking unauthenticated guest access, particularly after recent Windows updates.
+This error usually happens when Windows blocks unauthenticated guest access due to stricter security updates.
+The message often reads:

 What Causes Error Code 0x800704f8?

-Recent Windows updates, including Windows 11 version 24H2, enforce stricter security protocols for network communications.
-These updates:
+Recent Windows updates, including Windows 11 version 24H2, enforce stricter security rules for network communications:

 How to Fix Error Code 0x800704f8 on Windows